-For students living off campus, a 30-meal flex plan is available.
-This flex plan includes 30 meal equivalents which can be used in the Laura Scales Cafeteria or any of the Geiger Center locations.
-These meal equivalents can be used during any semester but will expire if not used by the end of the summer term.
-Apartment residents have the option of adding a 30-meal flex plan if they have exhausted the meal equivalents of their apartment flex plan.
+For students living off campus, a Commuter Plan may be purchased for \$195.00.
+This plan includes 30 meals which can be used in the Laura Scales Cafeteria or to purchase a combo meal at the Geiger Center grill.
+These meals can be used during any semester but will expire if not used by the end of the summer term.
+Apartment residents have the option of adding this plan if they have exhausted the meals on their apartment plan.